ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/define-information-barriers-policies.md

     $researchFilter = "(MemberOfGroup -ne $researchGroup)"
     ```

-3. Define an Information Barriers policy that prevents the Investors group from communicating with the Research group in Microsoft Teams, as follows: <br>
+3. Define an Information Barriers policy that prevents the Investors group from communicating with the Research group in Microsoft Teams, as follows:

     ```
     New-InformationBarrierPolicy -Name "InvestorsIBPolicy" -AssigneeFilterName "Investors" -AssigneeFilter $investorsFilter -CommunicationAllowedFilterName "NotResearch" -CommunicationAllowedFilter $researchFilter
     ```

-4. Define filter variables for the Research group as follows: <br>
+4. Define filter variables for the Research group as follows:

     ```
     $researchFilter = "(MemberOfGroup -eq $researchGroup)"